by Andrew Milbourn, CEO of Kiss The Fish

 2 – Offering an Alternative may make it easier to close the sale

-Tip No 2 is a method for checking that everything is going to be ok – and those of you who are reluctant to be direct, this will make it easier for you to ask for the order but in a less ‘confrontational’ way.
+Tip No. 2 is a method for checking that everything is going to be ok – and for those of you who are reluctant to be direct, this will make it easier for you to ask for the order but in a less ‘confrontational’ way.

 So again – this assumes you’ve had a good call or meeting and the buyer is interested.
 You will have heard some questions (maybe some objections) but if they are still at the table then it will be time to ask for the order.
 Try offering an alternative to ‘test’ the water…